Claire-Fisher/boardgame-buddy-ms3/README.md

 [**Back to top**](#boardgame-buddy)
 ## Features

-This project consists of one page with 14 features.
+This project includes many features, these include:

 ### Fully Responsive
 - This site adapts to all devices and screen sizes ranging between 320px to 2560px wide (Tested).
+- Responsive break points tested on screen widths: 320px / 576px / 768px / 992px / 1200px / 1400px / 2560px.

 ### Intuitive Navigation
-- The rules button is present on every page and stays in the same location.
-- The weapon buttons are large, obvious and stay in the same location.
-Shifting only from horizontal to vertical alignment depending on screen width.
-- All buttons are named with intuitive text so navigation is clear to the user (e.g Continue, New Game) (Site objective No.7).
-- All buttons have aria-labels to allow good navigation for users with screen-readers.
-(Site objective No.7).
+- The navigation bar remains at the top of the screen with navigation links to the right.
+In keeping with typical user expectations.
+- All pages can be accessed within 1-3 user clicks.
+- Often there are multiple ways for the user to navigate to the same pages.
+  - Examples:
+    - Library page: users can access a game's full info page by clicking on the card Game Image, the Game Title, or the More Info button.
+    - User Collection area: as well as being able to click the "Remove" button on a game image, users can click the main image and navigate to it's full info page.
+    - Where actions require a user to have an account and be logged in, if no sesssion user is found, a notification paragraph shows explaining this.
+If the user still clicks the Call-To-Action, the button navigates them to the Log in page instead.

 ### Clear typography
-- The highly legible and readable font 'Inter' was selected from Google-fonts.
-As a Google-fonts listed typography, 'Inter' has a high chance of being usable across most devices.
-A generic 'serif' font has been coded to display in the event a device is not compatible with 'Inter'.
+- The highly legible and readable font 'Syne' was selected from Google-fonts.
+As a Google-fonts listed typography, 'Syne' has a high chance of being usable across most devices.
+A generic fonts have been coded to display in the event a device is not compatible with 'Syne'.

-### Logo
+### Custom Logo
 - Custom designed Logo in keeping with project brand aesthetics: both in colour and typography.
 - SVG format for optimum resolution quality at all screen sizes.
+- With thanks to Shaun Russell for the logo design.

 ### Images
-- Game over gifs have been included to increase the users positive experience.
-(Site objective No.1).
-- All images and gifs included aria-labels and/or alt attributes for accessibility (Site objective No.7).
-- To prioritise performance (Site objective No.6), all images and gifs are:
-  - Limited.
-  - Compressed for faster load times.
-  - Included as files in the assets folder to increase download times.
+- Images feature frequently across the site as a part of game info and user profile options.
+- Images are stored in the mongoDB as URL's and can be rendered very quickly for positive UI and UX.

-### Fully automated game functionality
+### Search filters functionality
-- The user is only required to navigate and input their weapon selection with a choice of three buttons.
-- The AI's choice, turn result, score keeping and final result are all fully automated and displayed to the user.

-### 3-2-1 Countdown
-- An animated short countdown gives the illusion that the AI is "thinking" about its weapon selection.
-It builds suspense before the turn result, improving UX.
-- The countdown allows the user a moment to read and be reminded of their latest weapon choice, while not interrupting site flow.
-- This feature also improves accessibilities by allowing users with cognitive, and/or reading difficulties, a moment to process the game information (Site objective No.7).

-### Game Win Result
-- The game randomly selects one of five different gifs when the player achieves a win result.
-In contrast to the singular "Game Over: You Lose" ending, this is more rewarding for the player when they win (Site objective No.1).
+- Users can filter the library to views only the games that meet their gaming needs.
+- Searches are instantaneous and the library is already populated with a good selection of games.

+### High performance / fast loading times.
+- MongoDB excels at fetching large quantities of data, so as the site grows (with users collectively adding hundreds of games), site performance should be maintained.

+### User profile creation and editing
+- Users are allowed to create and edit their own profile account.

+### User games contribution
+- With an active account, users are allowed to add additional games to the site library.
+- These are then available to all users, to browse info, review, and add to their own collections.

-### Large Buttons
+### Large Font and Buttons
-- Buttons have been built for all user interactions with this project.
-This eliminates user input error so the game functions are rapid, and excellent site flow is maintained.
-(Site objectives No.1, 2, 6).
+- With the exception of some form/button help text, all main site text remains a minimum of 1rem (16pt) font size for readability and accessibility.
-- They are designed with a minimum size of 48px x 48px.
-These are the WCAG 2.1 recommended guidelines for touchscreen buttons (Site objective No.7).
+- All buttons maintain a minimum size of 48px x 48px.
+These are the WCAG 2.1 recommended guidelines for touchscreen buttons.
-- It improves usability for all users, especially when using their device single handed.
-Input doesn't need to be typed and is selected with a simple button press (User story No.5).
-- It improves accessibility for people with physical disabilities who have dexterity needs (Site objective No.7).
+- Large buttons also improves accessibility for people with physical disabilities who have dexterity needs.

-### Colour scheme
+### Theme appropriate colour scheme
-- The minimum colour palette has universal appeal.
+- Colour scheme is chosen with a retro 80's feel, so appeal to the site's most typical users.
 - Eye comfort.
-The lightest shade (#f9f9f9) is off-white, and the darkest shade (#222) is off-black.
-This reduces screen glare for all users.

-### Dark Mode
-- Due to the high contrast colour scheme, this project works well on dark mode screen settings.
+There is no black on white (or visa versa).
+The dark purple has been chosen to soften screen glare of high contrast combinations.
+This is with all user's comfort in mind, but also for those with high visual needs.

 ### High Standards of Accessibility
 [According to accessguide.io](https://www.accessguide.io/)